VijetaPriya47/Gitlab-Terraform-Provider/docs/data-sources/group_service_account.md

 - `group` (String) The ID or URL-encoded path of the target group.
 Must be a top-level group.
 - `service_account_id` (String) The service account id.

-### Optional
+### Read-Only

+- `id` (String) The ID of this Terraform resource.
+In the format of `<group>:<service_account_id>`.
 - `name` (String) The name of the user.
 If not specified, the default Service account user name is used.
 - `username` (String) The username of the user.
 If not specified, it's automatically generated.

-### Read-Only

-- `id` (String) The ID of this Terraform resource.
-In the format of `<group>:<service_account_id>`.